Life Alert Medical Alert System Price and Value in 2026

 Does Life Alert fit in your budget?

-This is probably the most critical factor to consider, because Life Alert’s services are on the pricier side for the industry.
+That is probably the most critical factor to consider, because Life Alert’s services are on the pricier side.
 Bundles range in price from $69.95 to $89.95 per month, depending on the package.
-Keep in mind that there is a one-time shipping and installation fee of $197 for each package, which is one of the highest installation fees we’ve seen.
+Remember that there is a one-time shipping and installation fee of $197 per package, which is one of the highest installation fees we’ve seen.

 Taylor Shuman